Culturing our Mind

 In the civilized or organized society, people are taking care of each other.
 Instead of promoting anger, hatred, or fear, the civilized society, people promote compassion, generosity, sharing.
 If you really look at the way society has evolved in the last 1,000 years you can see that some societies in the past people value anger or hatred If somebody does something bad, that person deserves punishment.
 That is in an uncivilized society.

-When you talk about just one life time, you can see how our way of thinking changes in our lifetime with less fear, with less anger.
+When you talk about just one lifetime, you can see how our way of thinking changes in our lifetime with less fear, with less anger.
 With less fear, anger, hatred, and with more generosity and compassion, your way of thinking is being changed.
 And also, you’ll find you are more settled and are a calmer person.

 So, what about meditation?
 What does meditation do?
 Meditation organizes this evolution of the mind.
 Buddha, an enlightened world means more evolved way of thinking.
 In that developed or evolved way of thinking their mind is full of compassion.
 Full of generosity.
 It is not about them.
 It is not about one individual person.
 It is not about anger.
 It is not about “myself”.
 We become smaller when we only think about ourselves.
 We become smaller when we start with our own anger.
 People expand their way of thinking and expand themselves when they become the big world instead of just one person.
-It is happening with our every day action.
+It is happening with our everyday actions.

 When somebody is talking about their own self.
 For a civilized, spiritual person that is, that is a good way of thinking.
 The civilized or spiritual person always tries to think of “us” instead of “myself”; “we” instead of “myself”.

-With our practice, with our way of thinking, we often are better to check ourself “How am I living?
+With our practice, with our way of thinking, we often are better to check yourself “How am I living?
 How much am I only promoting myself and surviving with myself?”
 That way you can see how much your mind has evolved.
 Or, how much you mind has been exposed to this evolving process.

 So, meditation practice is about cultivating those self-less qualities.